Disruptive Events: (Inter)national Disaster, resilience and Climate change

 Minimum number of participants: 16

-An international study trip is an (optional) part of the program.
+An international study trip is part of the programme.
 The additional costs for this trip are approx. € 500 *

 *Please contact us if this is financially not feasible for you.

 · 120 ECTS points or equivalent (approximately 2 years of study) at the Bachelor level or higher (including propaedeutic diploma, exceptions will be reviewed by the minor coordinator)

 · Students should be able to follow classes, present and submit their work in English and be able to work in an international group of students/researchers

 · Basic level (approximately one year) of a technical study (Environmental Sciences, Geosciences, Information Technology/Computer Science, Chemistry, Biology, Engineering)